 The Boilermaker Jazz Band has performed at major venues throughout the world, including Lincoln Center and the Waldorf Astoria Hotel in New York City, The New Orleans Jazz & Heritage Festival, Chicago Summer Dance, the Smithsonian Institute in Washington DC, The Edinburgh International Festival in Scotland, and The Jeju Island Swing festival in Korea.

 Everywhere they go, they deliver the good feelings that real jumpin’ jazz can create.
 Paul and the Boilermakers have recorded eight critically acclaimed CD’s and have received rave reviews for their excellent live performances.
 The Boilermakers have been featured on radio shows across the country and overseas, including a National Public Radio Jazz Series that was broadcast on over 50 stations.
 The Boilermaker Jazz Band’s music was recently featured on the hit Fox TV show “So You Think You Can Dance” for a fantastic Lindy Hop routine.

 Paul Cosentino will lead the band on clarinet, and Jennifer McNulty will be featured on sultry and swinging vocals.
-They will open the weekend Friday night.
+They will close the weekend on Sunday evening.